Champii/Comet/README.md

 ```

 This newly generated project contains all you need to get started.
 The only file you have to care about for now is `src/lib.rs`, this is your entry point.
-Conveignantly, the generated file is already the simpliest incrementing counter you can think of.
+Conveniently, the generated file is already the simpliest incrementing counter you can think of.

 The default generated file `src/lib.rs` :